by Andrea M. Darcy

 Who hasn’t at some point advised a friend or loved one to just ‘forgive and forget’?

-Difficult things can happen, and in such cases it’s best not to be hard on yourself if you can’t move on and perhaps seek the help of a professional and work towards acceptance.
+Difficult things can happen, and in such cases it’s best not to be hard on yourself if you can’t move on and forgive.
+There is no rule that we have to forgive everyone.
+Sometimes the best we can do is work to find acceptance, and seek the help of a professional if that is a struggle.

 But other times we can’t forgive because we simply have yet to recognise the pattern or the self-deception we are stuck in that is stopping us from letting go.

 12 Reasons You Can’t Forgive and Forget